How to Retire Comfortably at 60 with $1 Million: 5 Proven Strategies

 Optimizing Social Security Benefits

-Social Security is crucial for how to retire at 60 with 1 million dollars.
+Social Security timing is crucial for a 60-and-$1M plan.
 Timing your claim impacts your income significantly.

 Claiming Options and Impacts